DIYtranscriptomics/DIYtranscriptomics.github.io/Help/index.md

 -----------------------------

-## Take advantage of your local UPenn and Philly environment
+## Take advantage of your local UPenn and Philly community

 Below are a few examples of some of the great local resources.